SMED5311 Research Project 1

-- Students are able to (1) develop and refine workable/testable hypotheses/research questions based on gaps in available knowledge; (2) develop an appropriate research plan, experimental approach or clinical audit/trial design and select appropriate outcomes to test the hypothesis or answer the research questions; (3) communicate information regarding the study background and rationale, research aims, study design and data analysis to colleagues and supervisors in an oral presentation; and (4) revise and adapt components of the proposed research project based on informed feedback; and (5) display professional behaviour.
+- Students are able to (1) develop and refine workable/testable hypotheses/research questions based on gaps in available knowledge; (2) develop an appropriate research plan, experimental approach or clinical audit/trial design and select appropriate outcomes to test the hypothesis or answer the research questions; (3) communicate information regarding the study background and rationale, research aims, study design and data analysis to colleagues and supervisors in an oral presentation; (4) revise and adapt components of the proposed research project based on informed feedback; and (5) display professional behaviour.

 Supplementary assessment is not available in this unit.

 - Dr Jane Allan and Associate Professor Sunalene Devadason

 - variable but students have regular contact with project supervisors